Heather Locklear arrested for alleged battery on officer

-VENTURA COUNTY --Actress Heather Locklear has been arrested again, accused of battery on an officer and emergency personnel.
+VENTURA COUNTY, Calif. --Heather Locklear has been arrested again.
+The actress is accused of battery on a police officer and emergency personnel.

 Ventura County sheriff's deputies were called to the actress' home late Sunday night on a disturbance call.